Camp Videographer

 Working at camp isn’t just fun and rewarding, it’s also a great way to jumpstart your professional development.
 The skills critical for success in today’s world are developed and practiced at camp, including communication, collaboration, critical thinking, creativity, and contribution.
 You’ll make connections with people from a variety of cultural backgrounds, across the country and around the world.
 Being a Falling Creek alumni also connects you to a network of former staff and parents who are business owners, entrepreneurs, outdoor industry professionals, and employers.
 We are frequently asked to refer our most talented staff members.

-Career Development & Resources
+Career Development & ResourcesWhat’s My Time-Off Like?

-Each week you’ll receive a scheduled time-off period of 34 consecutive hours.
-In 2023 the time-off period began in the morning around breakfast on the first day, allowed you to be off throughout the reminder of that day and night, and required you to return the following day in late afternoon, around dinner.
+Each week you’ll receive a scheduled time-off period of approximately 34 hours, typically in one block of time.
+While the 2025 time-off schedule specifics are up for discussion during this off-season, in 2024 a time-off period started at 1 pm on a certain day and ended at 11 pm the next day.
+For example, someone with a Monday time-off period would be off from 1 pm Monday to 11 pm Tuesday.
 Staff are also able to take an hour of “self-care time” each day at camp, where you are free to read, workout, nap, or do anything you need to “recharge your batteries” daily.
 Everyone gets the same amount of time off; the schedule is based on your position and role at camp.
 Being well-rested and refreshed is a must!
 (During session changeover weeks, this schedule is altered slightly.)

 What Benefits Do I Get?

 We offer a competitive and progressive pay schedule that is determined based on your experience, age, education, certifications, and other factors.
-See the 2024 Estimated Pay Sheet here.
+See the 2025 Estimated Pay Sheet here.
 Staff working the full summer (Orientation plus 4 sessions) will have a base pay of $4300, not including additional pay, experience, and bonuses.

 In addition to housing, food, and pay, each day at camp brings adventure, physical recreation, and endless opportunities for personal and professional growth.
 You are welcome to use the camp facilities and participate in activities during your free time, so long as it does not take away from a class or camper.